jmswrnr/userpref/README.md

 ### ES Module (Recommended)

-If using React or similar, you can use the `userpref` module import, this is a string ready to inline with a `<script>` tag:
+With React or similar, you can use the `source` named module import, this is a string ready to inline with a `<script>` tag.

 ```bash
 npm install userpref